 Spit Dat in Residency

-On Monday, January 23rd at 8pm, Woolly Mammoth Theatre Company and Spit Dat invite you to start the year off right by joining us for a night of brilliant rhythms featuring Danial Orange and Angelique Palmer!
+On Monday, May 15th, at 8pm, Woolly Mammoth Theatre Company and Spit Dat bring you “Intellectricity” featuring Dr. Rebecca Dupas and Nerd the Poet!
 Add to the energy as an audience member or share your own talents on the open mic.
 Hosted by Drew Anderson and Dwayne Lawson-Brown.
 (641 D St NW DC)

 SPIT DAT IN RESIDENCE

 “We all have a goal of bringing people together by challenging their biases and perspectives, amplifying the voices of folks often unheard, and making space for all types to be.
 To simply be.
 These things make me feel joy to officially bring Spit Dat to Woolly Mammoth.” – Dwayne B!, co-host of Spit Dat